alexandergillon/wegapi/architecture-details.md

 ****

 <b id="footnote1">1</b> For development, an easily debuggable naming scheme is `aaaaa.exe`, `aaaab.exe`, and so on.
-Eventually, this will be converted to combinations of Unicode whitespace characters so that the player cannot see that a name is even there. [↩](#backref1)
+Eventually, this will be converted to combinations of Unicode whitespace characters so that the player cannot see that a name is even there.
+Unicode whitespace characters were temporarily enabled to take the example chess image in README.md. [↩](#backref1)

 <b id="footnote2">2</b> Currently, this potential concurrency control is not taken advantage of.
 However, it may be used in the future. [↩](#backref2)